bfeher/BFPaperButton/README.md

 The UIColor to fade clear backgrounds to.
 NOTE: Setting this defeats the "Smart Color" ability of the background fade.
 An alpha value of 1 is recommended, as the fade is a constant (clearBGFadeConstant) defined in the BFpaperButton.m.
 This bothers me too.

 `CGFloat tapCircleDiameter;`
 The CGFloat value representing the Diameter of the tap-circle.
-By default it will be the result of MAX(self.frame.width, self.frame.height).
+By default it will be calculated to almost be big enough to cover up the whole background.
 Any value less than zero will result in default being used.
-Two constants, tapCircleDiameterLarge and tapCircleDiameterSmall are also available for use.
+Three pleasing sizes, `bfPaperButton_tapCircleDiameterSmall`, `bfPaperButton_tapCircleDiameterMedium`, and `bfPaperButton_tapCircleDiameterLarge` are also available for use.

 `BOOL rippleFromTapLocation;`
 A flag to set to YES to have the tap-circle ripple from point of touch.
 If this is set to NO, the tap-circle will always ripple from the center of the button.
 Default is YES.